freeCodeCamp/freeCodeCamp/guide/english/git/index.md

 ### Sources <a name="sources"></a>
 This article uses information from the <a href='https://github.com/progit/progit2' target='_blank' rel='nofollow'>Pro Git</a> book, written by Scott Chacon and Ben Straub and published by Apress.
 The book is displayed in full in the <a href='https://git-scm.com/book/en/v2' target='_blank' rel='nofollow'>Git documentation</a>.

+You can try this <a href='https://play.google.com/store/apps/details?id=developer.roy.animesh.gitcheatsheet' target='_blank' rel='nofollow'>android App for some basics concepts Of git and github</a>.

 ### More Information: <a name="more-information"></a>
 - For downloads, documentation, and a browser-based tutorial: <a href='https://git-scm.com/' target='_blank' rel='nofollow'>Git official website</a>
 - Most useful commands when you're in bad GIT situation: <a href='http://ohshitgit.com/' target='_blank' rel='nofollow'>Oh shit, git!</a>